dcac/dcac.github.io/_posts/features/2014-09-20-10-questions-with-randall-william-cook.md

 tags: [lord of the rings, peter jackson, academy awards, oscars,animation,special effects,fantasy]
 ---

-11 years after The Return of the King took home 11 Oscars, Christopher Redmond speaks with three-time Academy Award winner Randall William Cook about what it was like to work on the groundbreaking *The Lord of the Rings* trilogy, misconceptions about his profession, and the state of blockbuster filmmaking today.
+11 years after *The Return of the King* took home 11 Oscars, Christopher Redmond speaks with three-time Academy Award winner Randall William Cook about what it was like to work on the groundbreaking *The Lord of the Rings* trilogy, misconceptions about his profession, and the state of blockbuster filmmaking today.

 **You're best known for your work on *The Lord of the Rings* trilogy.
 Can you talk about how you got that job?**

-I was hired and employed as Animation Director until about a month before the film came out, then I was told, "oh, the DGA (Director's Guild of America) won't let us give you that.
+I was hired and employed as Animation Director until about a month before the film came out, then I was told, "Oh, the DGA (Director's Guild of America) won't let us give you that.
 So can you come up with your own credit?
 Whatever you want."
 Well I wanted Animation Director, but never mind.
 So we settled for Animation Designer and Supervisor.

 Peter and I worked together in a way that isn't industry standard - that is to say that he hired me and I was answerable directly to him.
 I was the first American hire that they made back in 1998 - and I was hired on to design action scenes.